How Sui Move differs from Core Move

 In Move, there is a special address type.
 This type is used to represent account addresses in core Move.
 Core Move needs to know the address of an account when dealing with the global storage.
 The address type is 16 bytes, which is sufficient for the core Move security model.

 In Sui, since we don’t support global storage in Move, we don’t need the address type to represent user accounts.
 Instead, we use the address type to represent the Object ID.
-Refer to the id.move file in Sui framework for an understanding of address use.
+Refer to the object.move file in Sui framework for an understanding of address use.

 Object with key ability, globally unique IDs